Account Logon and Payments

 For more information, see our page regarding Dropping Early TLS Support.

-I am pleased to report to the membership that Davidson Water, Inc. has over 59,000 total connections and 52,528 active meters.
-We added 221 new taps in the past year.
-Currently, we have 70 employees.
+I am pleased to report to the membership that Davidson Water, Inc. has 60,419 total connections and 53,510 active meters.
+That is an increase of 519 from prior year.
+We added 382 new water taps in the past year.
+That is an increase of 60 over prior year and the highest number since 2008.
+Currently, we have 72 employees with one position open.

-In closing, I will emphasize our commitment to our mission of providing clean potable water to our members.
-We will continue to do that at the lowest possible costs with the leadership of our board and management, the expertise of our professional staff, the dedication of our employees and the support of our members.
-Thank you.
-Respectfully submitted,
+In closing, I will emphasize our commitment to our mission of providing safe reliable water to our members at the lowest possible cost.
+We will continue to do that with the leadership of our board and management, the expert guidance of our professional staff, the dedication and expertise of our employees, and the support of our members.
+Thank you for your support.

 Ron Sink, General Manager